Share this

 HVAC Trouble

-Accumulated dust can choke your HVAC systems, reducing efficiency and higher maintenance costs.
+Accumulated dust can choke your HVAC systems with air contamination, reducing efficiency and leading to higher maintenance costs.
 For example, High-efficiency Particulate Air (HEPA) filters typically require changing every 3-6 months, but if they’re clogged with dust, you’ll need to shoulder the task (and expense) of replacing them more frequently and dealing with potentially less efficiency because of the clog.
-You’ve taken the time, energy, and budget to put filtration and temperature controls in place, so it’s important to ensure they’re properly maintained and protected from the damage that excessive dust and dust mites can cause.
+You’ve taken the time, energy, and budget to put air filtration and temperature controls in place, so it’s important to ensure they’re properly maintained and protected from the damage that excessive dust and dust mites can cause.
 Help your maintenance budget go further by removing dust mites wherever possible, and you’ll prevent excessive wear and tear on your HVAC systems.

 Decreased Productivity

-Poor air quality quickly hampers productivity — a critical concern for healthcare facilities where precision and focus are key.
-As you know, it is more difficult to focus if you’re fighting irritation or allergic reactions.
+Poor indoor air quality quickly hampers productivity — a critical concern for healthcare facilities where precision and focus are key.
+It is more difficult to focus if you’re fighting irritation or allergic reactions.
 Set your teams up for success by creating the healthiest work environment possible to maximize their health and productivity.

 Removing Dust Mites from the Environment